-Walker Sands is hosting our third annual exclusive book club for marketers.
-This year our featured author is Ann Handley!
+Walker Sands hosted our third annual exclusive book club for marketers.
+This year our featured author was Ann Handley!

-This fall, we’re reading Everybody Writes: Your Go-To Guide for Creating Ridiculously Good Content the WSJ bestseller by Ann Handley, chief content officer at MarketingProfs.
-Join us for the book club’s conclusion on Oct.
-23, when Ann will join us for a meet and greet and Q&A session.
+This fall, we read Everybody Writes: Your Go-To Guide for Creating Ridiculously Good Content the WSJ bestseller by Ann Handley, chief content officer at MarketingProfs.
+On Oct.
+23, Ann joined us for a meet and greet and Q&A session with Chicago's marketing community.

 From email copy to social media posts and the white papers, blog posts and landing pages in between, today’s digital age demands every marketer to be a writer.
 All eyes are on the interwebs, and the words we choose can make or break the messages we are want to convey.